lizy14/hello-lenna/README.md

 ### Rorate arbitray degrees (*)
 Drag the slider, then click `Apply`.

-### Crop recutangularly
+### Crop
-Drag with mouse on the image to specify a rectangular area, then click button `Crop Rectangularly`.
+Drag with mouse on the image to specify the area to keep, then click `Crop` buttons.
+* rectangularly
+* circularly

 ## Assignment 2